 Consolidated

-2009 / 2010 (\$000) 2008 / 2009 (\$000)
+2010 / 2011 (\$000) 2009 / 2010 (\$000)

-Taxation services 43 50
+Taxation services 37 43

-Corporate secretarial and management services 86

-Systems review 2
+Assurance services regarding acquisition 37 -

-Capital registration audit 2
+Capital registration audit 2 2

 Government grant review 2 2

-Total 47 140
+Total 78 47

 PROCEEDINGS ON BEHALF OF THE COMPANY

 No person has applied for leave of a Court to bring proceedings on behalf of the Company or intervene in any proceedings to which the Company is a party for the purpose of taking responsibility on behalf of the Company for all or any part of those proceedings.
 The Company was not a party to any such proceedings during the year.